Daltz333/docs.vigem.org/x360ce-to-vigem.md

 It's not that hard.
 I swear! 😃

 ### Gather the files
-- Extract x360ce to it's own folder.
-EX: `Downloads\x360ce`
+#### IMPORTANT
-- Put the VDX executable in the same folder as x360ce
+Extract x360ce to it's own folder and copy VDX into the same folder.
+EX: `Downloads\x360ce`.
+The only things that should be in this folder are the x360ce application(and any files it generates) and the VDX application.
+Do NOT copy these files into any program folders.

 ![2018-09-29_16-41-39.png](img/2018-09-29_16-41-39.png)